 August 15, 2014: Josh was on the D.L. with a left knee contusion.

-February 1, 2017: Bell underwent arhtroscopic surgery to remove a loose body from his left knee.
-He was back by Opening Day.
+February 1, 2017-April 1, 2017: Bell underwent arthroscopic surgery to remove a loose body from his left knee.
+But he was back by Opening Day.

 He was injured while striking the fire hydrant pose during a yoga class in his hometown of Dallas.